PudgyDragon/pudgydragon.github.io/about/index.md

 ---
 layout: page
 title: About PudgyDragon
-description: A practical knowledge base for cybersecurity engineers, threat intelligence practitioners, and blue-team defenders.
+description: Practical cybersecurity engineering guides, implementation notes, troubleshooting, and lessons learned.
 ---
-PudgyDragon collects implementation guides, troubleshooting notes, hardening procedures, and lessons learned while deploying and supporting security platforms.
-The goal is simple: make the next engineer's work easier, safer, and more repeatable.

-## Two dragons, two missions

-**PudgyDragon** focuses on defensive engineering, threat intelligence, implementation, and blue-team operations. **TheNullDragon** is the separate offensive-security identity for vulnerability research and red teaming.
+Hi, I'm **PudgyDragon**.

+I enjoy building, deploying, troubleshooting, and documenting cybersecurity technologies.
+This site is where I share the things I wish I had known before starting a deployment—the commands that save hours, the mistakes worth avoiding, and the lessons learned from implementing security platforms in real environments.

+Most of what you'll find here comes from hands-on experience with enterprise security tools, system administration, threat intelligence integrations, and defensive engineering.
+My goal is simple: create practical guides that are easy to follow and useful enough to save the next engineer time and frustration.

+Whether you're deploying a SIEM, integrating threat intelligence, hardening a Linux server, or trying to solve an obscure issue at 2 a.m., I hope something here helps.

 ## The mascot

-The PudgyDragon is a veteran blue dragon in worn armor.
-His rounded belly has finally cracked the front plate, a consequence of years of maintenance windows and peach energy drinks.
-He is capable, battle-tested, approachable, and always ready to document the fix.
+The PudgyDragon is a veteran blue dragon in well-worn armor.
+His rounded belly has finally cracked the front plate—a consequence of too many late-night maintenance windows and one too many peach energy drinks.
+Despite the dents and scratches, he's dependable, approachable, and always willing to document the solution so the next engineer has an easier day.